dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 </p>

-# Video
+# Videos

 GANs for video has mindblowing applications.
 [Remember deepfakes](https://www.youtube.com/watch?v=dMF2i3A9Lzw), the one which everyone is worried about.
 Yes, it was born here.
-The literature for GANs in video is large, we will particularly cover 2 applications, deepfakes using faceswap and everybody can dance.
+The literature for GANs in video is large, we will particularly cover 2 applications, deepfakes and everybody can dance.

 ### Everybody can dance

-Can you dance?
+<span class='purple'>Can you dance?
 Don't worry if you can't.
-The researchers at Berkely presented a simple method for "do as I do" motion transfer : given a source video of a person dancing we can transfer that performance to anovel (amateur) target after only a few minutes of the target subject performing standard moves.
-Cool right??
+The [researchers](https://arxiv.org/pdf/1808.07371.pdf) at Berkely presented a simple method for "do as I do" motion transfer : given a source video of a person dancing we can transfer that performance to a novel (amateur) target after only a few minutes of the target subject performing standard moves.</span> Cool right??
 How can be pose this problem looking that above approaches in GAN images?
 Yes, image-to-image translation between source and target sets.
 But we do not have corresponding pairs of images of the two subjects performing the same motion to perform supervise translation directly.
 In pix2pix method, we had {edge, photo} as tuple where edge is passed to both G and D and G generates a fake photo and passes to D to fool it.
 Even if both subjects were performing same motion, it would difficult to have exact frame body-pose correspondence between source to target due to body shape and stylistic differences unique to each subject.
 How can we proceed further?
 Keypoint-based pose.
 Keypoints encode body position irrespective of shape and styles, hence keypoint can act as our intermediate representation between two subjects.
 Obtaining pose for each frame from target video we get pairs of (pose stick figure, target person image).
 Here is one such example,

 <p align="center">
 <img src='/images/gan/ecd_pose.png' width="70%"/>